Q: What's the age range for girls skating with RCHC?

 Q: What should my daughter wear under her hockey equipment?

 A: Girls should wear comfortable clothing in which they can play and have fun!
 We recommend a loose fitting shirt on top.
-On the bottom, some girls like to wear tights with their shin guards over the tights, all covered by hockey socks which we loan players for free.
+On the bottom, some girls like to wear tights or leggings with their shin guards over the tights, all covered by hockey socks which we loan players for free.
 Other girls like to wear sweat pants & pull their hockey gear and socks over them.
 Everyone is different and, as your player attends more practices, she'll figure out what works best.
 Remember, too, that the rink is cold.
 When not in her hockey gear, she (as well as Mom, Dad, and other spectators) should bring a coat, hat & warm stuff.

 Q: Will the players get a hockey jersey?